lorisleiva/laravel-search-string/README.md

 ## Introduction

-Laravel Search String provide a simple solution for scoping your database queries using a human readable and customizable syntax.
+Laravel Search String provides a simple solution for scoping your database queries using a human readable and customizable syntax.
 It will transform a simple string into a powerful query builder.
 For example, the following search string will fetch the latest blog articles that are either not published or titled "My blog article".

 ```php
 Article::usingSearchString('title:"My blog article" or not published sort:-created_at');